poproar/Barnabas-Instructors-Guide/_lessons/12/index.md

 - "Science is a Human Endeavor: Science affects everyday life.
 (4-PS3-4)"

 technical_skills:
+- Deeper understanding of Arduino hardware, I/O pins.
+- Use previous coding knowledge to sound buzzer at different frequencies and make music.
 life_skills:
+- Communal responsibility

 essential_questions:
 - What relationships can be found between patterns and music?

 vocab:
+- Tone

 videos:
 - link: https://youtu.be/dQNqwrBMXYU